#1027 How do animals sense earthquakes?

 The most probable reason is that they are sensing the P waves.
 When there is an earthquake, the tectonic plates shift and suddenly move.
 This energy is released as an energy wave, travelling through the ground.
 There are two waves that move out.
 The first wave is called a compressional wave (P wave).
 The P wave travels very quickly, at a speed of about 6 km per second, depending on the type of rock.
 The second wave is the shear wave (S wave) and it travels at about 4 km per second.
 The shear wave is the wave that carries the majority of the energy and causes all of the shaking and damage of the earthquake.
 The P wave is a pressure wave, but we are usually not sensitive enough to sense it.
 Dogs are far more sensitive than we are and they can probably detect the pressure difference that comes with the P wave.
 This is probably what first alerts them and then their other senses give them confirmation.
 It is probably more a combination of all of these methods than one on their own.

 Seismologists have looked at animals to help them design earthquake detectors.
 Detecting an earthquake 19 seconds before it happens could make a big difference, but detecting it even earlier would be better.
 Some studies have shown that there are some animals that can detect earthquakes hours before they happen.
 A study in Italy looked at a range of animals over a six month period and they put accelerometers on them to track their movement.
 They compared this movement to detected earthquakes and they noticed that many of the animals were changing their behavior at least 20 hours before the earthquakes happened.
-Somehow, there were able to sense the impending earthquake.
+Somehow, they were able to sense the impending earthquake.
 The experts thought the animals might be able to detect the changing pressure of the rocks under the earth because the high stress in the rocks strips the electrons off atoms and these ions flow up through the earth, ionizing the air.
 It is very difficult to test this theory because you need animals and you need to know when there will be earthquakes.
 And this is what I learned today.

 Photo by Doruk Aksel Anıl: https://www.pexels.com/photo/demolished-building-after-earthquake-15823390/